Young Trees

 • Salt tolerance: high

-• Uses: ornamental, commercial, residential, roadside, shoreline
+• Uses: coastal areas, shade, ornamental, commercial, residential, roadside

 • Florida native: yes